-The landmark exhibition responds to timely contemporary issues to offer speculative visions of the future through four interdisciplinary installations, environments, and pavilions, presented in and around Concrete, at Alserkal Avenue.
+The landmark exhibition responded to timely contemporary issues to offer speculative visions of the future through four interdisciplinary installations, environments, and pavilions, presented in and around Concrete, at Alserkal Avenue.

-Alserkal Arts Foundation will showcase the landmark exhibition ‘Is This Tomorrow?’ in and around Concrete, at Alserkal Avenue, in collaboration with Whitechapel Gallery, London.
-The exhibition, curated by Whitechapel Gallery chief curator Lydia Yee, responds to timely contemporary issues to offer speculative visions of the future through four pairings between leading artists and architects, including a new site-specific commission by visual artist Rana Begum and architect Marina Tabassum, winner of the 2016 Aga Khan Award for Architecture.
+Alserkal Arts Foundation showcased the landmark exhibition ‘Is This Tomorrow?’ in and around Concrete, at Alserkal Avenue, in collaboration with Whitechapel Gallery, London.
+The exhibition, curated by Whitechapel Gallery chief curator Lydia Yee, responded to timely contemporary issues to offer speculative visions of the future through four pairings between leading artists and architects, including a new site-specific commission by visual artist Rana Begum and architect Marina Tabassum, winner of the 2016 Aga Khan Award for Architecture.

 ‘Is This Tomorrow?’ was first shown at Whitechapel Gallery, London from 14 February – 12 May 2019.
-For the Dubai iteration of the exhibition, four pairings of international artists and architects will investigate universal topics including borders, privacy, living space, and our relationship with technology.
-Visual artist Rana Begum (Bangladesh) and architect Marina Tabassum (Bangladesh) will collaborate on a new iteration of Phoenix Will Rise, originally presented at Whitechapel, ‘focused on hope’ that will be created specifically for The Yard, Alserkal Avenue.
+For the Dubai iteration of the exhibition, four pairings of international artists and architects investigated universal topics including borders, privacy, living space, and our relationship with technology.
+Visual artist Rana Begum (Bangladesh) and architect Marina Tabassum (Bangladesh) collaborated on a new iteration of Phoenix Will Rise, originally presented at Whitechapel, ‘focused on hope’ that will be created specifically for The Yard, Alserkal Avenue.

 About Alserkal Avenue